sergueik/springboot_study/basic-elk-cluster/README.md

           if (data =~ elementMatcher){
             def namespace = elementMatcher.matcher(data).replaceAll('$1');
             def tmp = elementMatcher.matcher(data).replaceAll('$2');
-            // NOTE: cannot use !~ expression
-            if (!(namespace =~ /soap/)){
+            // NOTE: there is no !~ expression if (!(namespace =~ /soap/)){
-              // cannot have empty if ... else block:
+              // NOTE: one cannot have an empty if ... else block: "illegal_argument_exception", "extraneous if block" result = tmp;
-              // "illegal_argument_exception"
-              // "extraneous if block"
-              result = tmp;
             }
         }